Many Shades of White: Warm vs Cool LED Christmas LightsSeptember 18, 2014

 Purchasing White LED Christmas Lights

 Selecting a standard white Christmas light used to be simple–there was only one choice: clear.
 With the introduction of LED Christmas lights, more choices became available, and it has become a bit more complicated.
 Now consumers can choose between warm white, cool white, champagne, and many variations in between.
 All of the new shades of white became possible, because LED technology allows the manufacturer of the LED to apply different phosphor combinations, to create a white light of different color temperatures.
+The best thing that you can do is head to a Christmas Shop to see them in person as when purchasing online can be hard to tell if they are the right shade that you are after.

 (Do I have to understand light theory and color temperature to buy Christmas lights?)